MLJester/Getting-and-Cleaning-Data---Course-Project/ReadMe.md

 1. Merges the training and test sets to create one data set.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-   * These measurements are defined as those ending in either "mean()" or std() as defined in the file `features_info.txt` available for download [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+   * These measurements are defined as those ending in either "mean()" or std() as defined in the file `features_info.txt` available for download as part of the complete data package [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 3. Uses descriptive activity names to name the activities in the data set.